I learned from my mother how to love

 the blessing of your voice, your chaste touch.

-“What I Learned from My Mother” by Julia Kasdorf from Sleeping Preacher. © University of Pittsburgh Press, 1992.
-Reprinted with permission. (buy now)
+“What I Learned from My Mother” from Sleeping Preacher by Julia Kasdorf © 1992.
+Aired by permission of University of Pittsburgh Press. (buy now)

 It’s the birthday of American poet Frank O’Hara (books by this author), born Francis Russell O’Hara in Baltimore, Maryland, in 1926, or rather, it’s the day that Frank O’Hara celebrates his birthday.
 He was actually born in March, but his parents lied to him and said he was born three months later, to keep him from finding out he was conceived before they were married.